syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/axis.md

 **LabelCreated**

-This event is triggered when the axis label is created.
+The [`LabelCreated`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~LabelCreated_EV.html) event is triggered when the axis label is created.
 The argument contains the following information.

 * index - used to get the index of the axis label
 * [`LabelContent`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis+ChartAxisLabel~LabelContent.html) - used to get or set the content of label